-This picture was painted in Munich, based on drawings made a few years earlier in Italy.
-The artist had spent ten years in that country, and was a leading figure in a group of German and Austrian artists named the Nazarenes who sought to invest modern painting with the purity of form and spiritual values that they saw in Renaissance art.
+The picture was painted in Munich, based on drawings Schnorr von Carolsfeld had made a few years earlier in Italy.
+He had spent ten years in Italy, and was a leading figure in a group of German and Austrian artists named the Nazarenes who sought to return modern painting to the purity of form and spiritual values that they saw in Renaissance art.
 The colours here are pure and clear and the painting is very highly finished, giving it a porcelain-like quality.

 Download an 800px wide, 72dpi copy of this image.